As previously detailed on the Exoprise blog, the ICMP (Internet Control Message Protocol) is crucial…

-When asked what Exoprise does I often say, “Network Intelligence for Application Owners”.
+When asked what Exoprise does we often say, “Network Intelligence for Application Owners”.
 Sometimes that will spin up a more involved conversation and more details about the state of Enterprise networks and cloud adoption.
 It depends on how knowledgeable a person is — sometimes their eyes will quickly glaze over and we’ll part ways. 😉

 Let’s dive deeper into what ‘Network Intelligence for Application Owners’ means and why its critical.